How Can I Introduce My Puppy To New People Safely?

 Select a calm and quiet location

 When introducing your puppy to new people, it is important to choose an environment that is calm and free from distractions.
 This will help your puppy feel more at ease and allow them to focus on the introduction.
-Pick a location where your puppy is familiar and comfortable, such as your home or a quiet .
+Pick a location where your puppy is familiar and comfortable, such as your or a quiet park.
 By providing a calm setting, you are setting the stage for a positive experience and reducing the chances of your puppy becoming overwhelmed or anxious.

 Avoid overwhelming situations

 While socialization is important, it is equally important to avoid overwhelming your puppy with too many new people or experiences at once.
 Gradually expose them to new individuals one at a time, allowing them to become comfortable before introducing them to the next person.
 Overwhelming situations can increase your puppy's stress levels and potentially lead to negative associations and behavioral issues.
-Remember, slow and steady wins the race when it comes to your puppy.
+Remember, slow and steady wins the race when it comes to socializing your puppy.

 Create positive associations